Create your First Production

 Nb: Episodes are only mandatory for TV Show Production.

-You can also create tasks for episode and shot.
+You can also create tasks for episodes and shots.
 See the ADVANCE section.

 Click on the Add shots button to start with the shot creation.